Enriching Chicago’s Swedish community since 1938

 The Santa Lucia Festival

-We join other Swedish groups at Ebenezer Lutheran Church to sing and celebrate St. Lucia, an Italian saint noted for feeding the homeless and poor whose legend was first adopted and celebrated in Stockholm the 1920's.
+We join other Swedish groups at Ebenezer Lutheran Church to sing and celebrate St. Lucia, an Italian saint noted for feeding the homeless and poor whose legend was first adopted and celebrated in Stockholm in the 1920's.
 Today all of Sweden honors the legend every December 13.

 Our History